F0lak/dm_open_ref/ref/atom/var/appearance_flags.md

-This flag is used to force the overlays and underlays of this icon (its \"children\") to be drawn with it all at once, not each icon individually.
+This flag is used to force the overlays and underlays of this icon (its "children") to be drawn with it all at once, not each icon individually.
 One reason you might want to do this is if your player\'s icon uses overlays for hair and equipment, and you want to change the alpha value to make them fade out.
 With regular drawing, changing the